anyahush/sunrise-yoga/README.md

 ![](assets/readme-images/colours/atomic-tangerine.png)
 ![](assets/readme-images/colours/apricot.png)

 *Note: The colour apricot was used in rgba form as rgba(255, 201, 173, 0.5).
-For the purposes of display it was converted to hex*
+For the purposes of display it was converted to hex.*

 ### Images